Towards Heterogeneous Long-tailed Learning: Benchmarking, Metrics, and Toolbox: Introduction

-\textbf{Key Takeaways:} Through extensive experiments (see Sec.~\ref{sec:exp}), we find (1) most works mainly focus on data imbalance while paying less attention to the extreme number of categories in the long-tailed distribution; (2) surprisingly none of the algorithms statistically outperforms others across all tasks and domains, emphasizing the importance of algorithm selection in terms of scenarios.
+\textbf{Key Takeaways:} Through extensive experiments (see Section~\ref{sec:exp}), we find (1) most works mainly focus on data imbalance while paying less attention to the extreme number of categories in the long-tailed distribution; (2) surprisingly none of the algorithms statistically outperforms others across all tasks and domains, emphasizing the importance of algorithm selection in terms of scenarios.

-In general, we summarize the main contributions of \name\ as below: \begin{desclist} \item[] \textbf{Comprehensive Benchmark.} We conduct a comprehensive review and examine long-tailed learning concerning three pivotal angles: (A1) the characterization of data long-tailedness, (A2) the data complexity of various domains, and (A3) the heterogeneity of emerging tasks. \item[] \textbf{Novel Metric.} We investigate previous quantitative metrics of long-tailedness (LT) and introduce Pareto-LT Ratio as a new metric for better measuring datasets. \item[] \textbf{Insights and Future Directions.} With comprehensive results, our study highlights the importance of characterizing the extent of long-tailedness and algorithm selection while identifying open problems and opportunities to facilitate future research. \item[] \textbf{The Open-Sourced Toolbox.} We provide a fair and accessible performance evaluation of 13 state-of-the-art methods on multiple benchmark datasets using accuracy-based and ranking-based evaluation metrics at \url{https://github.com/SSSKJ/HeroLT}. \end{desclist}
+In general, we summarize the main contributions of \fname\ as below: \begin{desclist}[topsep=-1mm] \item[] \textbf{Comprehensive Benchmark.} We conduct a comprehensive review and examine long-tailed learning concerning three pivotal angles: (A1) the characterization of data long-tailedness, (A2) the data complexity of various domains, and (A3) the heterogeneity of emerging tasks. \item[] \textbf{Insights and Future Directions.} With comprehensive results, our study highlights the importance of characterizing the extent of long-tailedness and algorithm selection while identifying open problems and opportunities to facilitate future research. \item[] \textbf{The Open-Sourced Toolbox.} We provide a fair and accessible performance evaluation of 18 state-of-the-art methods on multiple benchmark datasets using accuracy-based and ranking-based evaluation metrics at \url{https://github.com/SSSKJ/HeroLT}. \end{desclist}